How to Broadcast your Church Worship Services Live Online

 Windows: Your computer should have at least an i5 processor.
 I would go with an i7+ processor if you can afford it.

-Macs: Get something with an Apple M Chip and you shouldn't have any problems.
+Macs: Get something with an Apple M Chip and you should have no problems.

 I'm partial to Macs but get the setup that works best for you and your volunteers.